robaleman/misc-data-science-projects/README.md

 [Link to dataset.](https://www.kaggle.com/c/GiveMeSomeCredit)

-Supervised classification for the official Yelp dataset that tries to predict how many stars a review will get.
-Includes word count vectorization with tf-idf algorithms and visualizing of word frequency and feature importance.
-Uses support vector machine classifier.
+Supervised classification for the official Yelp dataset that tries to predict how many stars a review will get based on text content.
+Uses word count vectorization, SVM classification, and visualizing of word frequency and feature importance.
 (Python).

 ### Binary Classification: Defaulting on Loans with Kaggle Credit Dataset
 [Link to notebook.](https://github.com/robaleman/misc-data-science-projects/blob/master/Credit-Score-Binary-Classification.ipynb)

 [Link to dataset.](https://github.com/robaleman/misc-data-science-projects/blob/master/Credit-Score-Binary-Classification.ipynb)

 Kaggle project: predicting whether or not a prospective borrower will default on a loan based on credit data.
-A "real world" problem in the sense of throwing numerous models against the wall and testing what sticks.
-Includes different imputation methods, outlier detection, feature engineering, cross-validation, AUC evaluation, XGBoost.
+A "real world" problem in the sense of throwing multiple models against the wall and testing what quantitatively sticks.
+Includes different imputation methods, outlier detection, feature engineering, cross-validation, AUC evaluation, and ultimately uses XGBoost.
 (R).

 ### Image Classification: Recognizing Handwritten Arabic Letters
 [Link to notebook.](https://github.com/robaleman/misc-data-science-projects/blob/master/Arabic-Letter-Recognition.ipynb)